L4COUR/MaxMSP-Interfacing/MaxMSP Interfacing AxiDraw (Python)/README.md

-# MaxMSP Aufbau AxiDraw
+# MaxMSP Interfacing AxiDraw
-The German word "Aufbau" is here primarily understood as a process of establishing interoperational constitution between Max/MSP and other programming languages.
-This constitutional process is realized through three interpretations of the word "Aufbau".
-In this part we will examine the Aufbau between Max/MSP and an AxiDraw XY plotter through Python.
+The word "Interfacing" is here primarily understood as a process of establishing interoperational constitution between Max/MSP and other programming languages.
+In this part we will examine the interfacing between Max/MSP and an AxiDraw XY plotter through Python.

 ![](https://wonderfulengineering.com/wp-content/uploads/2016/12/AxiDraw-pen-plotter-1.jpg)